 they may share the same infrastructures.

 - Intermodal Transport.
-The movement of goods in one and
+The movements of passengers or

 - Intermodalism.
 A system of transport whereby two or more